Graduate study at Oxford

 Visiting Student status is typically intended for undergraduate students taking a year abroad.
 Visiting Students should be enrolled in a home institution.
 If you are a graduate student at your home institution you will follow the curriculum of an undergraduate course while you are registered as a Visiting Student at Oxford.
 Please note that there are no taught graduate courses available to graduate visiting students.

-As a Visiting Student you do not matriculate at the University of Oxford but your name is entered on the University’s Register as a Visiting Student and you will be affiliated with a college or society.
+As a Visiting Student you do not matriculate at the University of Oxford but your name is entered on the University’s Register as a Visiting Student and you will be affiliated with a college, society or PPH (Permanent Private Hall).